Laurette Taylor: Death

 Taylor died from a coronary thrombosis on December 7, 1946, at age 63.
-Her ashes were interred at Woodlawn Cemetery in the Bronx, New York City.
+Her ashes were interred at Woodlawn Cemetery in the Bronx.

 Legacy

-Writing after Taylor's death, Tennessee Williams paid tribute to "the great warmth of her heart", saying, "There was a radiance about her art which I can compare only to the greatest lines of poetry, and which gave me the same shock of revelation as if the air about us had been momentarily broken through by light from some clear space beyond us."
+Writing after Taylor's death, Tennessee Williams paid tribute to "the great warmth of her heart", stating "There was a radiance about her art which I can compare only to the greatest lines of poetry, and which gave me the same shock of revelation as if the air about us had been momentarily broken through by light from some clear space beyond us."

 In 1960, the play Laurette, starring Judy Holliday and directed by José Quintero, closed out of town in Philadelphia owing to Holliday's battle with breast cancer.
 For years, film director George Cukor tried unsuccessfully to launch a film version of Taylor's life.
 In 1963, a musical adaptation of Laurette opened on Broadway.
 The musical, titled Jennie, starred Mary Martin in the title role.
-Its book, by Arnold Schulman, is credited as having been suggested by Marguerite Courtney's Laurette, and its score was by Howard Dietz and Arthur Schwartz.
-It ran for only 82 performances, receiving mediocre reviews.
-A one-act play, Opening Night, appeared briefly off-Broadway in October 1963.
-Peggy Wood portrayed Fanny Ellis, a once-famous star who is preparing for a performance in her dressing room.
+Its book by Arnold Schulman is credited as having been suggested by Marguerite Courtney's Laurette, and its score was by Howard Dietz and Arthur Schwartz.
+It ran for 82 performances, receiving mediocre reviews.
+The one-act play Opening Night appeared briefly off-Broadway in October 1963.
+Peggy Wood portrayed Fanny Ellis, a once-famous star who is in her dressing room preparing for a performance.
 Many thought Fanny was actually Taylor.
 Wood appeared with Ruth Gates.
-The play ran for only 47 performances.
+The play ran for 47 performances.

-In the 2004 documentary Broadway: The Golden Age, by the Legends Who Were There, numerous Broadway veterans cited Taylor's performance in Glass Menagerie and Outward Bound as the most memorable stage performances they had ever seen.
+In the 2004 documentary Broadway: The Golden Age, by the Legends Who Were There, numerous Broadway veterans cited Taylor's performance in Glass Menagerie and Outward Bound as the most memorable stage performances they had seen.
 A rare sound film clip of Taylor in a screen test made for David O. Selznick's studio is included in the documentary.
 The test, for a role in the film The Young in Heart, reportedly did not meet the approval of studio executives.